Plan Your Visit

 General admission to Queens Farm is free to individuals and families 354 days of the year, except during special event days.
 See Events page for a listing of annual events.
 All group visits by schools or organizations require advance registration and admission fees apply.

 Our 47 acres are open daily for individuals and families to explore, except during special event days and holidays.
 Visit our Farm Store to pick up a map, then take a stroll to view our growing fields, gardens, and see our heritage-breed livestock.
-See Calendar page to see what’s happening on the farm today!
+See what’s happening on the Today on the Farm page.

 No. We do not accept animal donations to protect the health and well-being of our own livestock.
 Please call 311 for resources.